10 Best Athletic Socks Fully Reviewed & Compared

 Huh?
 Why do you need arch support if your shoe already gives you the support you need?
 Well, if you have unusually high arches, a little bit of extra support may be very much welcomed.
 If you’re constantly battling with foot issues like plantar fasciitis, a little bit of extra support from your sock is definitely a good thing.
 If you want additional assistance in the arch area from your socks, look for an option that features a tighter band around your mid-foot for a more supportive fit.

 This option depends on what activity you are planning for.
 If you are planning on being in the snow for long periods of time, a waterproof sock might be just what you are looking for.
 But because the sock is waterproof, they tend to be less breathable than other socks.
 They are perfect for those rainy days where you still want to go for a run.
 But, if you don’t plan on being in the snow, or the rain for a long time, you might want to look at other socks that are more lightweight and breathable.

 Q: I workout in both hot and cold weather.
 Is there a sock that I can use all year round?

 A: Even in the most freezing weather conditions, most athletic socks will work just fine since your feet heat up quite a bit.
 If running is your sport of choice, most socks will do since running will generate quite a bit of body heat.
 Thinner socks may cause your feet to feel a bit cold if you’re hiking or walking outside in colder weather.
 For those activities, you’ll want a thicker sock.
 Merino wool is a good choice for year-round wear.
-It sounds counterintuitive, but Merino is an awesome material that can both promote warmth and cool your feet down depending on the ambient temperature.
+It sounds counter-intuitive, but Merino is an awesome material that can promote both warmth and cool your feet down depending on the ambient temperature.

 Q: What’s the best way to care for my new athletic socks?